Idelcads/Super_Resolution_overview/Code/Code_n1/README.md

 * The file `super_resolve.py` allows to compare the efficiency of three methods : SRGan, SRResNet and bicubic interpolation.
 * The files `train_srgan.py` and `train_srresnet.py` alow to train a new network using a different dataset

+## Remarks:

+the programs provided are not modified compared to those available in the gitHub : https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Super-Resolution#some-more-examples